Cable Links, Annuli and Sutured Floer homology: Introduction

 \subsection{Acknowledgements}

 The first author would like to thank his advisor John Baldwin for his ongoing support, as well as Gage Martin.
-He would also like to thank the audience from his talk at the GSTGC conference at Georgia tech for prompting him to think harder about how theorem~\ref{HFK22n} could be generalised, resulting in~\ref{HFLmmn}.
-We would also like to thank Tye Lidman and Jen Hom for their feedback on an earlier draft.
+He would also like to thank the audience from his talk at the GSTGC conference at Georgia Tech for prompting him to think harder about how Theorem~\ref{HFK22n} could be generalised, resulting in Theorem~\ref{HFLmmn}.
+We would also like to thank Tye Lidman, Jen Hom, Matt Hedden and Zhenkun Li for their feedback and questions on an earlier draft.
+We would also like to thank the referees for their detailed comments on the first version of this paper.
+The second author would like to acknowledge partial support of NSF grants DMS 2144363, DMS 2105525, and AMS-Simons travel grant.